ryanjeffares/grace/README.md

 [![Total alerts](https://img.shields.io/lgtm/alerts/g/ryanjeffares/grace.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/ryanjeffares/grace/alerts/) [![Language grade: C/C++](https://img.shields.io/lgtm/grade/cpp/g/ryanjeffares/grace.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/ryanjeffares/grace/context:cpp)

-Grace is a dynamically typed, bytecode interpreted programming language, written with C++17, that manages memory without the need for a garbage collector through reference counting.
-Still a work in progress, Grace will support object oriented and precedural programming, and features a concise syntax inspired by Python and Ruby.
+Grace is a dynamically typed, bytecode interpreted programming language, written with C++17.
+Still a work in progress, Grace will support object oriented and precedural programming, use reference counting as opposed to a garbage collector, and features a concise syntax inspired by Python and Ruby.

+## Aspirations

-The goal of Grace is to provide the portability and ease of use of an interpreted language with the scalability and robustness of a compiled language.
-For this prupose, Grace does not support a REPL or top-level statements - a Grace program starts at the `main` function, and performance is predictable due to automatic reference counting as opposed to a garbage collector.
+The goal of Grace is to combine the ease of use and portability of an interpreted language with the scalability and robustness of a compiled language.
+Grace is easy to write and run, similar to Python, but to better achieve the goals of scalability it does not support a REPL shell or top level statements.
+A Grace program starts in the `main` function, and code is limited to classes and functions.

+An important aspiration of Grace is to be unambiguous and predictable.
+By keeping syntax and operators to a minimum, Grace can avoid unexpected behaviour and having many different ways to do the exact same thing, which can be hostile things for newcomers and programming beginners.

+Performance is pertinent, and should stay predictable due to the use of reference counting over garbage collection.

-# Getting Started
+## Getting Started

-Grace's only dependency is [fmtlib](https://github.com/fmtlib/fmt) which is used in header only mode and included in this repository, so building is simple.
+Grace's only dependency is [fmtlib](https://github.com/fmtlib/fmt) which is used in header only mode and included in this repository, so building is simple, all you need is a C++ compiler that supports C++17 and cmake.
 In a terminal, simply run

 ```bash
 git clone https://github.com/ryanjeffares/grace.git